Keto Cooking With Palm Oil: Nutritional Benefits vs. Environmental Costs

 Best Ketogenic Oils for Salad Dressings

-Not only are sunflower seeds keto, but high-oleic (monounsaturated) sunflower oil is also completely keto-approved and goes great in salad dressings; other great options for sauces and dressings are extra virgin olive oil, avocado oil, and MCT oil (with over 50% C8 caprylic acid content for ketosis).
+Sunflower seeds are not only keto-friendly, but high-oleic (monounsaturated) sunflower oil is also entirely compatible with the keto diet and works wonderfully in salad dressings.
+Additional excellent choices for sauces and dressings include extra virgin olive oil, avocado oil, and MCT oil (with a caprylic acid content exceeding 50% for promoting ketosis).

 Most Fatty & Flavorful Keto-Approved Oils To Add to Any Dish